 This is when a Massachusetts Special Education attorney can play a vital role in helping you advocate for your child so that his or educational needs are met in accordance with their federal and state law.
 Ultimately, our goal is to help our client’s children thrive and flourish to the fullest extent possible.

-MA Special Education Law
+Massachusetts Special Education Law

 Massachusetts expanded on federal law and created a specific set of rules which implement the federal protections for students with disabilities.
 The majority of our state laws mirror the federal statutes; however, Massachusetts provides more specific rules when it comes to your procedural rights.